AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 #### 8. Improving Specificity of Error Messages
 **Current Issues:** Currently, CLInic does not flag edits that give the exact same details as before or flag marks that attempt to mark an already marked appointment. <br/>
 **Planned Enhancement:** We plan to handle this as an error in the future, such that you will not mistakenly believe an edit had been made even if it hadn't.
+We could consider a warning given to the user to inform them that they have inputted the same details as the current appointment.

 #### 9. Improving the Accessibility and Navigation to Help
 **Current Issues:** Currently, using the `help` command opens up a pop-up which requires the user to use the mouse and navigate to the user guide link to see the commands available. <br/>
-**Planned Enhancement:** We plan to include an in-built help message to orientate user to the list of commands available without needing to navigate to external links.
+**Planned Enhancement:** We plan to include an in-built help message to orientate the user to the list of commands available without needing to navigate to external links.
 A simple list of commands could be provided in the command feedback within CLInic instead.

 --------------------------------------------------------------------------------------------------------------------